40843245/Vue.js/Vue2.js/quickstart guide.md

 # Vue2.js
 ## quickstart guide
-There are lots of different ways to run .vue or vue project.
+There are lots of different ways to run .vue or vue project (vue2 version).

 Here, I will only discuss three ways:

 + embed vue plugin (development version) in `.html` file.
-+ create a vue project with currently latest stable version of vue-cli.
++ create a vue project with currently latest stable version of vue-cli..
-+ create a vue project with currently latest version of Vue + Vite.

 ### embed vue plugin (development version) in `.html` file
 To embed vue plugin (development version) in `.html` file, one just have to add `https://cdn.jsdelivr.net/npm/vue/dist/vue.js` in `<head>` tag